jsposato/Mobiquity_CodeChallenge_Ionic2/README.md

 - [x] Allows the user to switch between ºC and ºF

 # Additional Features (Not Targeted but Nice-to-have)
+- [ ] Pull to refresh weather for zip code
 - [ ] Allow the user to select `Current Location` that automatically adds the current zip code to the list
 - [ ] Persist the user’s list of cities
 - [ ] Show a 5-day list of high and low temperatures